 Many parents prefer the look of curtains in their child’s’ rooms.
 If you do choose to use fabric window coverings, avoid heavy drapes and opt for a cotton blend, which is easier to wash and re-hang.

-.
+One reason for choosing fabric window coverings for your child’s room is to have them match themed bedding.
 If your child is old enough to participate in the selection, elicit his or her help to insure everyone is satisfied with the choice.
 Teenagers can be especially picky, so including them in the decision is an excellent idea.

 If you simply cannot decide which is best, blinds or curtains, try using both.
 Doing so provides privacy and gives you design options you will not have with blinds alone.
-Look on-line for window treatments using both to get some ideas of effective ways to create unique window looks.
+Look for window treatments using both to get some ideas of effective ways to create unique window looks.